 Upon receipt of a proposal by NOAA, an initial administrative review will be conducted to determine compliance with requirements and completeness of the proposal.
 All proposals that meet the minimum eligibility requirements will be evaluated and scored by a panel of independent reviewers.
-Three separate review panels may be held one for each geographical region described in I.B.4 of the Full Funding Opportunity.
+Three separate review panels may be held - one for each geographical region described in I.B.4 of the Full Funding Opportunity.

 Reviewers serving on each panel may be Federal or non-Federal experts, each having expertise in areas relevant to the priority under consideration.
 The reviewers will score each proposal assigned to them using the evaluation criteria and relative weights provided above.
-The individual reviewers ratings will be averaged for each application to establish rank order for that priority.
+The individual reviewers' ratings will be averaged for each application to establish rank order for that region.
 No consensus advice will be given by the review panels.
 Scores from separate panels will not be combined to establish an overall rank order among all geographical regions.

-The Program Officer will neither vote nor score applications as part of the review panels nor participate in discussion of the merits of any application.
+The Program Officer will neither vote nor score applications as part of the review panels.
 The Program Officer will make his/her recommendations for funding based on rank order of each panel and the selection factors listed below to the Selecting Official for final funding decisions.